 - 1.3.1.1 Table 1.2 below provides a brief overview of the key consultation undertaken by the Applicant with NRW (A) during the pre-application (both statutory and non-statutory) phases of the Mona Offshore Wind Project. - 1.3.1.2 Table 1.3 below provides a summary of the key consultation undertaken by the Applicant with NRW (A) during the post-application phases of the Mona Offshore Wind Project.
 The consultation presented is not exhaustive but provides an indication of aspects of key discussions undertaken.
-All attendees at the meetings listed in Table 1.2 are provided in the Technical Engagement Plan (APP-041) and Consultation Report (APP-037) however, for the avoidance of doubt, this SoCG is limited to matters between NRW (A) and the Applicant. - 1.3.1.3 This initial SoCG makes reference to other documents submitted with the Mona Offshore Wind Project application that set out, in greater detail, the discussions that have taken place between NRW (A) and the Applicant.
-These documents are: - The Technical Engagement Plan (APP-041) and appendices (APP-042, APP-043, APP-044) - The Consultation Report (APP-037) and appendices (APP-038, APP-039, APP-040) - NRW's Relevant Representation (RR-011) - The Applicant's response to NRW's Relevant Representation at the Procedural Deadline (PDA-008 to PDA-019).
+All attendees at the meetings listed in Table 1.2 are provided in the Technical Engagement Plan (APP-041) and Consultation Report (APP-037) however, for the avoidance of doubt, this SoCG is limited to matters between NRW (A) and the Applicant. - 1.3.1.3 This SoCG makes reference to other documents submitted with the Mona Offshore Wind Project application that set out, in greater detail, the discussions that have taken place between NRW (A) and the Applicant.
+These documents are: - The Technical Engagement Plan (APP-041) and appendices (APP-042, APP-043, APP-044) - The Consultation Report (APP-037) and appendices (APP-038, APP-039, APP-040) - NRW's Relevant Representation (RR-011) - The Applicant's response to NRW's Relevant Representation at the Procedural Deadline (PDA-008 to PDA-019). - The Applicant and NRW's further submissions into Examination up to and including Deadline 7.